aws-samples/conversation-intelligence-using-aiml-on-aws/README.md

 python3 get-pip.py
 sudo systemctl start docker
 ```
+Ensure the user has permissions to access the docker service.

 ### 2.2 Setting up the project

 This project is set up like a standard Python based CDK project.
 The initialization process also creates a virtualenv